TOILmodular/Braids/README.md

 A clone of the Mutable Instruments Braids Eurorack module with the use of the STM32F103 Blue Pill board.

 ## Module Built and PCBs
-If you want to build the module yourself, I uploaded the schematic, the BOM and the Gerber files for the PCB.
+If you want to build the module yourself, I uploaded firmware, schematic, BOM and Gerber files for the PCB.

+NOTE:
+Firmware and schematic differ from the original design due to restrictions on the Blue Pill board.
+More details are given below in section Firmware.

 There are two different versions for the control board, an "original" and a "Thonk" version.
 Reason is that for my own module, I am using specific potentiometers - 16K4 series from Supertech Electronics - and 3.5mm jack sockets - MJ-355 from Marushin - available at my local electronics shop.